timescale/docs.timescale.com-content/getting-started/installation-docker.md

 for more details.

-If you have PostgreSQL client tools (e.g., `psql`) installed locally, you can use those to access the Timescale docker instance.
+If you have PostgreSQL client tools (e.g., `psql`) installed locally, you can use those to access the TimescaleDB docker instance.
 Otherwise, and probably simpler given default PostgreSQL access-control settings, you can connect using the instance's version of `psql` within the container (NOTE: for Windows this is _necessary_):